kcmv/colabo/src/backend/INSTALL.md

 ### Explanation

+This is just an explanation and not necessary to be done manually, because it is done through the colabo commands.

-2. each offered puzzle is exported globally as a npm package (by getting inside the puzzle folder and running `npm link` command)
+1. each offered puzzle is exported globally as a npm package (by getting inside the puzzle folder and running `npm link` command)
-3. each required puzzles is imported with something like:
+2. each required puzzles is imported with something like:

 ```sh
 cd src/backend